touraye/under-doz/content/Module-3-java-at-first-glace/c-expression-and-statement.md

 # Expression And Statement

-Statements and expressions are fundamental to Java programming.
+Statements and expressions are fundamental to programming.
 Expressions compute values (e.g., `5 + 3`), while statements execute actions (e.g., `if (x > 0) { ... }`).
 Their distinction ensures proper syntax, program flow, and logic execution.
 Mastering these elements is essential for writing efficient, readable code and leveraging Java’s object-oriented capabilities.

 ### **What Should Be Learned**